hectorstudio/react-native-onboarding/docs/md/interfaces/_dot_index_d_.idotprops.md

 **● accessibilityViewIsModal**: *`undefined` \| `false` \| `true`*

-*Inherited from ViewPropsIOS.accessibilityViewIsModal*
+*Inherited from AccessibilityPropsIOS.accessibilityViewIsModal*

-*Defined in /home/hackettyam/www/@ticmakers/react-native/OnBoarding/node_modules/@types/react-native/index.d.ts:1809*
+*Defined in /home/hackettyam/www/@ticmakers/react-native/OnBoarding/node_modules/@types/react-native/index.d.ts:2135*

 A Boolean value indicating whether VoiceOver should ignore the elements within views that are siblings of the receiver.